 There are many grooming tools available for cats.
-In this review, I will share about the three brushes I use for grooming my indoor cats: the SleekEZ, Furminator, and Zoom Groom.
+In this review, I will share the three brushes I use for grooming my indoor cats: the SleekEZ, Furminator, and Zoom Groom.
 For the outdoor cats, I am currently using the Magic Coat.

 Note: This post contains affiliate links to Amazon and Chewy.
 If you click through and make a purchase I will earn a commission.